 Describe a project that you worked on with multiple collaborators that left you feeling proud and fulfilled.
 Discuss your role in the project and explain why this collaboration was successful.

 Blood dripped down her chin while she grabbed her crewmate’s neck, laughing maliciously.
 “Cut!
 That’s a wrap!” yelled our coach and director.
 Immediately, all 7 performers, myself included, burst into a huge cheer.
 It was nearing midnight, but our spirits were as high as ever.
 As we cleaned up and changed out of our costumes, I couldn’t help but think about the laborious process that it took to get there.
-Over 6 months’ worth of practice went into the final product: a short, 5 minute dance cover video that I had done with my sub collective, Ribelles, of a rising K-pop idol group named Dreamcatcher, but with a few unexpected twists.
+Over 6 months’ worth of practice went into the final product: a short, 5-minute dance cover video that I had done with my sub collective, Ribelles, of a rising K-pop idol group named Dreamcatcher, but with a few unexpected twists.

 We knew in the beginning that we wanted to do better and unlike anything we’ve done before.
 After listening to Dreamcatcher’s songs, we settled on two that allowed us to showcase our duality - one exuded darkness and the other, poise.
 Inspired by the eerie aura of their music videos, we were determined to elevate our performance.
 One of our coaches proposed to infuse an element of storytelling; while playing her song mix, she immersed us in the backstory: “Gaby would enter and spot a doll on the ground.
 As she played with it, the dark spirits that possessed it, that's you guys, would awaken.
 She’d sense that something was wrong, but it was too late.
 The spirits would lunge at her and she'd scream for help, but no one could hear.
 In the end, we’d see that the spirits have claimed her, signified by her last laugh, blood trickling down her mouth.”
 We shrieked with excitement.
 We had never incorporated storytelling in our performances, and this was the perfect opportunity to do so.
 To add yet another layer of complexity to the choreography, our coaches, who both had roots in waacking, challenged us further through an original dance break that involved said dance genre.